Chapter 3.08

 (3) If all the bids received are in excess of $200,000, the City Council may, by adoption of a resolution by a four-fifths vote, award the contract, at $212,500 or less, to the lowest responsible bidder, if it determines the cost estimate of the public agency was reasonable.

 (E) Notice Inviting Bids, Formal Bidding.
 The notice inviting bids shall distinctly state the project to be done.
-Notice shall be provided as set forth in subsection (E)(1) of this section.
+Notice shall be provided as set forth in Subsection (E)(1) of this Section.

 (1) Notice inviting formal bids shall state the time and place for the receiving and opening of sealed bids and distinctly describe the project.
 The notice shall be published at least 14 calendar days before the date of opening the bids in a newspaper of general circulation, printed and published in the jurisdiction of the City.
-The notice inviting formal bids shall also be sent electronically by either facsimile, electronic mail, through the City’s electronic bid management system and mailed to all construction trade journals specified in Section 22036 of the California Public Contract Code.
+The notice inviting formal bids shall also be sent electronically by either facsimile or electronic mail through the City’s electronic bid management system and mailed to all construction trade journals specified in Section 22036 of the California Public Contract Code.
 The notice shall be sent at least 14 calendar days before the date of opening the bids.

 (G) Award of Bid.
-The City Manager, or designee, has the authority to award informal bids up to the amount specified in PMC 3.08.240.
-Any informal bid over the threshold set forth in PMC 3.08.240 shall be awarded by City Council.
+The City Manager, or designee, has the authority to award informal bids up to the amount specified in PMC § 3.08.240.
+Any informal bid over the threshold set forth in PMC § 3.08.240 shall be awarded by City Council.
 All formal bids shall only be awarded by the City Council.
 A bid shall be awarded to the lowest responsible bidder.

 (H) Rejection of Bids.
 Any and all bids may be rejected at the discretion of the City.
 If the City intends to reject all bids, the Procurement Officer/designee must mail notice of the City’s intent to reject the bid at least two business days prior to the City Council meeting at which the bids will be considered.
 After rejecting all bids, the City may: